 6. Clarify what you want from the conversation

 With each topic, be clear about what you want out of the discussion.
 Team members: are you asking your manager to take some specific action, or asking for input on how you yourself should take action?
 Managers: ask your team member whether they’d like you to get involved in solving a problem, or if they’re simply making you aware of a sticky situation they’re working through.

 Come prepared to each meeting with an agenda or list of topics you’d like to discuss.
 Managers may have topics they’d like to discuss, but you (remember the 75-25 split above) should ultimately be driving the discussion.

 7. Recap and set expectations

-- What are our expectations of each other this week?
+- What are the expectations of each other this week?

 - What were the most important actions we were going to take this week?

-Then check in against these next time so you both will feel like 1-on-1 meetings have some forward momentum from week to week.
+Then touch base about these items next time so you both feel like your 1-on-1 meetings have continuity and forward momentum from week to week.

 Get stories like this delivered to your inbox